helium/HIP/0024-transfer-percentage-of-hotspot.md

 10% share -> 10% of HNT rewards, etc.).
 Transfers would range from 1 to 100%.

 This transaction would solely be about rewards splitting on-chain.
 Legal hotspot ownership would remain an off-chain responsibility.
-Percentage share would be 'non-voting' as the ability to assert location would still be available exclusively to the original owner and would still be subject to the current hotspot transfer process.
+Percentage share of a hotspot's revenue stream would be 'non-voting' as the ability to assert location would still be available exclusively to the original owner and would still be subject to the current hotspot transfer process.
 This transaction would have an optional amount of HNT associated.

 # Motivation